AndriiShkelebei/ecommerce-sql-analysis/README.md

 ## 🚀 Author

-Aspiring Data Analyst with a focus on SQL and business analytics
+Aspiring Data Analyst focused on SQL and business analytics